 In some nurseries, water pressure is variable due to uneven source pressure or changes in pressure due to other irrigations starting or stopping.
 To maintain the calibrated delivery rate during a bench leachate test, it may be necessary to frequently check and readjust the irrigation flow rate.
 One advantage of this irrigation wand is that if the stream is directed upward, the height of the water column can be used to quickly judge if the flow is still in an acceptable range and to readjust the flow as needed (Figure 2).
 Furthermore, if it is possible to irrigate the containers with the tip pointed at an upward angle as shown in Figure 3, changes in flow related to uneven line pressure can be detected and corrected on the fly with a little practice.

 Figure 2.
 With the tip of the irrigation wand pointed upward, differences in flow rate can be seen by observing the height of the water stream.
-This image shows the water stream from the 0.25 inch (6.35 mm) ID nozzle tip at flow rates of 20 ml/s (left) and 30 ml/s (right).
+This image shows the water stream from the 0.375 inch (9.525 mm) hose barb (ID of barb is 0.25 inch/6.35 mm) at flow rates of 20 ml/s (left) and 30 ml/s (right).

 Note - these are standard abbreviations used in product descriptions for the items described below.
 Parts are numbered sequentially.

 Figure 4.
 Dramm Touch N' Flow Pro trigger valve.
 The wand is attached to the MHT fitting to the left.
 The flow control would be attached to the FHT fitting on the right.

 For smaller containers requiring low flow rates (up to about 125 ml/s), we use a tip consisting of a FHT to FPT coupling with a MPT to HB adapter as the tip.

 |Hose barb adapter size||Optimal flow rate range*||Typical container sizes|